sunnymodi21/overshoot-js-sdk/README.md

 ## Stream Lifecycle

+### Video Transport

+The SDK uses [LiveKit](https://livekit.io/) as its video transport.
+When you call `start()` with a camera, video file, screen, or HLS source, the following happens:

+1. The SDK captures media locally and creates the stream on the server (no `source` field is sent in the request).
+2. The server creates a LiveKit room and returns connection credentials (`url` + `token`).
+3. The SDK connects to the room and publishes the video track.
+4. Keepalive responses include a refreshed `livekit_token` to maintain the connection.

+This is fully automatic — you don't need to install or configure LiveKit yourself.
+The `livekit-client` dependency is dynamically imported only when a stream starts, so it doesn't affect initial bundle size.

+For user-managed LiveKit sources (`{ type: "livekit", url, token }`), the flow is different: the SDK sends your room credentials to the server, and the server reads video from your room directly.
+No local media capture or LiveKit connection happens on the client side.

 ### Keepalive

 Streams have a server-side lease (30 second TTL).
 The SDK automatically sends keepalive requests to renew it.
 You don't need to manage keepalives manually.